 A long time ago, I had a vision for a card game where you could never be eliminated.
 You could be down but never out.
 No matter how bad things get, if there's a breath left in your body, you could come back and steal the win.
 Ritual.

 While I've developed this game and tweaked its mechanics, I have also grown professionally.
 I've coordinated with freelancers across the globe and wore many different hats, including: creative director, producer, project manager, and publisher.
 I've devised ways to fix 'eternal comeback' and 'kingmaker' issues within the game's mechanics.
 I found ways to add strategic unpredictability while keeping Ritual simple, easy to learn, and quick to play.
 I've poured my heart and soul into it and it's nearly ready.
-I'm putting together a Kickstarter campaign to raise funds for the first print run.
+I plan to run a Kickstarter campaign to raise funds for the first print run.
 Watch this space.

 Natural Selection 2 2017, 2014

 Natural Selection 2

 Natural Selection 2 was an enormously ambitious game by Unknown Worlds Entertainment (UWE).
 It blended FPS action and RTS tactics in a team-based, multiplayer game.
 After launch, UWE called upon the most active members of the NS2 community to help continue to update and grow the game.

 Call of Duty: Ghosts 2013